7.31.2024

 George Punka - Fiat CR 32/CR 42 in Action.
 Squadron/Signal Publications, 2000.
 A typical Squadron offering with plenty of technical details, photographs, and color profiles.

 Csaba B. Stenge - Baptism of Fire: The First Combat Experiences of the Royal Hungarian Air Force and Slovak Air Force, March 1939.
 Helion Publications, 2014.
 If you want just want one title, this is it.
-The comprehensive coverage of the conflict, illustrated with color aircraft profiles representing the aircraft used by both sides, along with black and white photographs.
+Comprehensive coverage of the conflict, illustrated with color aircraft profiles representing the aircraft used by both sides, along with black and white photographs.
 Helion titles are not inexpensive, so try to find a discount code or an aftermarket shop to pick up your copy.

 Jiří Vraný - Avia B-534.
 MBI Publishing, 1994.
 This title is in both Czech and English and is a fairly deep dive into the development and the technical aspects of the four versions of the B.534.
 Numerous pictures, line drawings, and color profiles accompany the text.